gmcculloug/playlist_creator/README.md

 ### 3. YouTube Setup (Optional)

-If you want to use the YouTube playlist feature, you'll need to configure YouTube API access:
+If you want to use the YouTube playlist feature, you only need to configure Google Cloud credentials:

 #### Google Cloud Console Setup